2026

 Lab Members Present at Society for Neuroscience

-Multiple Deppmann Lab members present posters and talks at the annual Society for Neuroscience meeting, showcasing work on axon degeneration, brain metabolism, and sensory neuroscience.
+Deppmann Lab members presented posters and talks at the annual Society for Neuroscience meeting on axon degeneration, brain metabolism, and sensory neuroscience.

 Stay Connected